On the occasion of International Book Day, the music is her passion team made a selection of our favorite books on and written by female musicians!

 If you always wanted to read the mind of your favorite female musician – this is for you.
 To pass the time and pick the brains of our musical idols, or perhaps just to escape our daily routines, we have put together a list of our top books by female singers.
-Whether you seek to want to come out of this time as an equality ambassador or just a bigger fan of one of these power women – we’re sure you’ll gain some interesting insights from our book tips below!
+Whether you seek to want to come out of this time as an equality ambassador or just a bigger fan of one of these powerful women – we’re sure you’ll gain some interesting insights from our book tips below!

-“More Myself” by Alicia Keys (2020)
+“MORE MYSELF” by Alicia Keys (2020)

 This book completely captivated me from the founding member of Sonic Youth, a fashion icon, and a role model for a generation of women.
 In this book, she is telling us her story, a story about rock n roll, motherhood, independence, and of course equality empowerment.
-She is giving us in this book a deep dive not only in her profession but also in her personal life.
+She is giving us in this book a deep dive not only into her profession but also into her personal life.
 She takes us back to a dark and rising New York back in the 1980s and 90s that gave birth to one of the greatest rock bands.
 At the same time, she takes us on her very personal journey from girl to woman in a band.ist from such a synaptic side that one thinks of only one thing when living the book: it should never end.

 Kim Gordon played several roles in her life: founding member of Sonic Youth, fashion icon, and role model for a generation of women.
 In this book, she is telling us her story, a story about rock n roll, motherhood, independence, and of course equality empowerment.
-She is giving us in this book a deep dive not only in her profession but also in her personal life.
+She is giving us in this book a deep dive not only into her profession but also into her personal life.
 She takes us back to a dark and rising New York back in the 1980s and 90s that gave birth to one of the greatest rock bands.
 At the same time, she takes us on her very personal journey from girl to woman in a band.

-The book shows us, how challenging life as a woman in the male-dominated rock scene was at the time.
+"The book shows us, how challenging life as a woman in the male-dominated rock scene was at the time".

 In this autobiography of Lita Ford, vocalist and songwriter Lita Ford, who was the lead guitarist for the all-female rock band “The Runaways” you get a deep dive into the eventful life of the British-American rock guitarist.
 It was in 1975 when Lita left home at the age of sixteen to join the world’s first major all-female rock group.
 The book shows us, how challenging life as a woman in the male-dominated rock scene was at the time.